PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuildWithProcess.md

 ```

 ### -InstrumentationConfiguration
-The instrumentation configuration for the build.
+The instrumentation configuration for the Build.
-To construct, see NOTES section for INSTRUMENTATIONCONFIGURATION properties and create a hash table.
+Used only if it is a Windows Build.

 ```yaml
 Type: PlayFab.Multiplayer.Models.IInstrumentationConfiguration